RM R8 ULTRA - 13000 Gs / N52

 - Thanks to the flexibility in shaping or the ability to adapt to specific requirements – neodymium magnets can be produced in many variants of shapes or sizes, which enhances their versatility in applications.

-- Wide application in modern technologies – are used in hard drives, electric drive mechanisms, medical devices or other advanced devices.
+- Significant importance in the industry of new technologies – are utilized in hard drives, electric drive mechanisms, medical devices or various technologically advanced devices.

 Disadvantages of neodymium magnets: